Supplanaxis nucleus

 Supplanaxis nucleus, common name the black Atlantic planaxis, is a species of small sea snail, a marine gastropod mollusk in the family Planaxidae.

 Distribution

 This species occurs in the Caribbean Sea, the Gulf of Mexico and off the Lesser Antilles.

 Description

 The maximum recorded shell length is 17 mm.

 Habitat

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 3 m.
+The minimum recorded depth is 0 m, while the maximum recorded depth is 3 m.